-All calibrations shall be performed in accordance with Section 7.2.1.1, with the exception of: a) magnification used for fiber counting shall be 15,000 to 20,000x and b) camera constant shall be performed at least monthly.
+All calibrations shall be performed in accordance with Section 7.2.1.1, with the exception of: a) magnification used for fiber counting shall be 15,000 to 20,000x and b) calibration of the camera constant shall be performed every 30 days (plus or minus 5 days).

-7.2.2.2 Test Variability/Reproducibility

-- a) All analyses shall be performed on relocator grids so that other laboratories can easily repeat analyses on the same grid openings.
+- 7.2.2.2 Test Variability/Reproducibility - a) All analyses shall be performed on relocator grids so that other laboratories can easily repeat analyses on the same grid openings.
 Quality assurance analyses shall not be postponed during periods of heavy workloads.
 The total number of QA samples and blanks shall be greater than or equal to 10% of the total sample workload.
-Precision of analyses is related to concentration, as gleaned from inter-laboratory proficiency testing. - b) The laboratory and TEM analysts shall obtain mean analytical results on NIST SRM 1876b or equivalent so that trimmed mean values fall within 80% of the lower limit and 110% of the upper limit of the 95% confidence limits as published on the certificate.
-These limits are derived from the allowable false positives and false negatives given in Section 7.2.1.2.c Verified Analysis, below.
-NIST SRM 1876b or equivalent shall be analyzed a minimum of once per year by each TEM analyst. - c) The laboratory shall have documentation demonstrating that TEM analysts correctly classify at least 90% of both bundles and single fibrils of asbestos structures greater than or equal to 1 μm in length in known traceable standard materials such as NIST bulk asbestos SRM 1866(or equivalent). - d) Inter-laboratory analyses shall be performed to detect laboratory bias.
+Precision of analyses is related to concentration, as gleaned from inter-laboratory proficiency testing. - b) The laboratory and TEM analysts shall obtain mean analytical results on NIST SRM 1876b (Chrysotile Asbestos) or equivalent so that trimmed mean values fall within 80% of the lower limit and 110% of the upper limit of the 95% confidence limits as published on the certificate.
+These limits are derived from the allowable false positives and false negatives given in Section 7.2.1.2.c Verified Analysis, above.
+NIST SRM 1876b or equivalent shall be analyzed a minimum of once per year by each TEM analyst. - c) The laboratory shall have documentation demonstrating that TEM analysts correctly classify at least 90% of both bundles and single fibrils of asbestos structures greater than or equal to 1 μm in length in known traceable standard materials such as NIST bulk asbestos SRM 1866(or equivalent). - Inter-laboratory analyses shall be performed to detect laboratory bias.
 The frequency of inter-laboratory verified analysis shall correspond to a minimum of one (1) per two hundred (200) grid square analyses for clients. - e) The following QA sample analyses shall be performed: - i.
 Replicate.
-A second, independent analysis shall be performed in accordance with Section 7.2.1.2.a); - ii.
+A second, independent analysis shall be performed, with results evaluated for acceptance in accordance with Section 7.2.1.2.a); - ii.
 Duplicate.
 A second wedge from a sample filter shall be prepared and analyzed in the same manner as the original preparation of that sample.
 Results shall be within 2.0x of Poisson standard deviation.
 This shall be performed at a frequency of one (1) per one hundred (100) samples; and - iii.
 Verified Analyses.
-A second, independent analysis shall be performed on the same grids and grid openings in accordance with Section 7.2.1.2.c). - f) If more than one TEM is used for asbestos analysis, intermicroscope analyses shall be utilized to detect instrument bias.

-7.2.2.3 Analytical Sensitivity
+A second, independent analysis shall be performed on the same grids and grid openings, with results evaluated for acceptance in accordance with Section 7.2.1.2.c). - f) If more than one TEM is used for asbestos analysis, intermicroscope analyses shall be utilized to detect instrument bias.
+Criteria for acceptance shall be established and documented by the laboratory. - 7.2.2.3 Analytical Sensitivity